RolandWarburton/knowledge/Networking/PFSense.md

 Another common example is if you are running services like PFBlockerNG that perform DNS filtering, by default the ip address that PFBlockerNG uses as its DNS is `10.10.10.1`.
 So you need to add this address to the list of allowed IPs (both directions as well) for DNS resolution to work on the captive portal.

+More useful debugging information for the captive portal can be found [here](https://docs.netgate.com/pfsense/en/latest/captiveportal/captive-portal-troubleshooting.html).

 ## PFSense on a laptop

 Ie. How to set up PFSense on a device with 1 port using vlans.